cctechsolutions/Original_projects/capstone/README.md

 <p align="center">Visualizing the correlation between each combination of variables in the cleaned dataset</p>

 <p align="center"><img src="./additional_files/images/download_17.png" / width='500></p>

 # 4. Preprocessing and training

 [Preprocessing notebook](4_preprocess_train_5_modeling.ipynb)
+I created a basic pipeline that will impute any missing values and scale the data.
+This pipeline can then be used to train various models with the data it has prepared.
+I tried various models, first with default hyperparameters, and then fine-tuned hyperparameters for each algorithm.
+I evaluated each model using silhouette score to compare the performance of each.

 # 5. Algorithms & Machine Learning